 Cleaning functional swords, however, can be a delicate and more time-consuming task.
 So we have put together a few tips to help with your sword maintenance.

-We would not recommend that you use any of the following methods on antique swords.
+We don’t recommend that you use any of the following methods on antique swords.
 If you are lucky enough to own an antique sword, please seek specialist advice.

 Most sword-related injuries occur whilst performing maintenance and cleaning.
-It’s not really an issue with blunt swords.
-However, if you are working on a sharp sword we would highly recommend the use of cut-resistant gloves and remove any distractions.
+It’s not as much of an issue with blunt swords, however, if you are working on a sharp sword we would highly recommend the use of cut-resistant gloves and remove any distractions.

 If the rust is a little more embedded, we would recommend the use of a fine grade sanding sponge – available from most hardware stores, sanding sponges are great for removing rust patches.
 If the fine grade doesn’t work, we would recommend using a medium grade until the rust is gone, then go over the same area with a fine grade.

 Manufacturers want their carbon steel blades to reach you in pristine condition.
-As such they tend to apply a lot more grease than is actually required to ensure that they don’t rust in transit and whilst in storage.
+As such they tend to apply a lot more grease than is required to ensure that they don’t rust in transit and whilst in storage.
 This grease is easy to clean off with a soft, lint-free cloth and some rubbing alcohol.
-Once you have taken all of the grease off the blade it will be unprotected (albeit a lot less greasy!) so you will have to apply another, a less liberal coating of oil or wax.
+Once you have removed the grease from the blade it will be unprotected (albeit a lot less greasy!) so you will have to apply another coat.
+We suggest applying either a less liberal coating of oil or wax.